matefon/PicoS2-MicroPython/README.md

 ## Working keys

 All keys are read correctly from the PS/2 keyboard.
+Even Pause/Break (it is special though: it doesn't have a release code so a press is a press-release and a release is unnoticed).

 Not working with HID right now (out of the box): F13-F24 extended function keys.
 These are great for macro use in apps that support them, as they cannot be accessed (and be pressed) from most keyboards.